ebialais/API-Wiki/README.md

 # API-Wiki

-Personal exercise for the implementation of a wikipedia API.
+After 1,5 month of training at Becode, personal exercise for the implementation of a wikipedia API.

 The aim was to:
  - set the request